A categorical derivation of Lebesgue integration: Introduction

 What is the point of these theorems?

 First, they enable us to leapfrog all the customary preliminary definitions, directly characterizing Lebesgue integrability and Lebesgue integration.

 Second, any theorem stating that some object is initial establishes uniqueness at two levels: the uniqueness up to isomorphism of the object itself, and the literal uniqueness of the map to any other object.
 Such a theorem is effectively a large family of uniqueness theorems, one for each object of the category.
-The uniqueness results presented here are similar in spirit to theorems of Alesker, Artstein-Avidan and Milman that uniquely characterize the Fourier and Legendre transforms by their elementary properties \cite{AAAM,AAM}.
 Generally, for any important mathematical object, one can ask: is it the only object enjoying the fundamental properties that it enjoys?
 If not, why do we use it rather than something else?
 Or if so, can we prove it?
-This work answers that question for the $L^p$ spaces.
+For example, theorems of Alesker, Artstein-Avidan and Milman answer these questions for the Fourier and Legendre transforms \cite{AAAM,AAM}, and the present work answers them for the $L^p$ spaces and Lebesgue integration.
+Theorem~\ref{thm:Ap}, for instance, characterizes the space $L^p[0, 1]$ uniquely up to isometric isomorphism, and Corollary~\ref{cor:elem-integral-intvl} characterizes the integration operator on $[0, 1]$ uniquely.
+It is an entirely elementary characterization of integration, using no categorical terminology.

 Third, the main theorems clarify conceptual dependencies.
 They show that, granted some general categorical language, the concepts of Lebesgue integrability and integration arise inevitably from little more than the concept of Banach space.
-Perhaps surprisingly, they are generated automatically without having invoked any concept of area under the curve or antidifferentiation.
+Perhaps surprisingly, they arise \emph{automatically}, without invoking any prior concept of area under the curve or antidifferentiation.

 Fourth, the second main theorem, characterizing the $L^p$ functors, provides a guide for the discovery of new theories of integration.
-A researcher seeking the right notion of integration in some new context (perhaps some new kind of function on a new kind of space) could follow the same template: decide what kind of spaces the integrable functions should form (perhaps not Banach spaces) and what kind of functoriality should hold, formulate a universal property analogous to the one used below, and find the functor satisfying it.
+A researcher seeking the right notion of integration in some new context (perhaps some new kind of function on a new kind of space) could follow the same template: decide what kind of spaces the integrable functions should form and what kind of functoriality should hold, formulate a universal property analogous to the one below, and find the functor satisfying it.

 Finally, such theorems are important simply because the Lebesgue theory is important.
-No one disputes the central place of the twin classical perspectives on integration, as the area under the curve or as the inverse of differentiation.
-But it is often useful to have multiple perspectives, and here we provide a new one: its characterization by a simple universal property.
+There is no question of displacing the twin classical perspectives on integration, area under the curve and the inverse of differentiation.
+But the more perspectives the better, and here we provide a new one: its characterization by a universal property.